RetricSu/bird-player/README.md

 ## TODO

 - [ ] Improve the resource usage and make it small and fast
-- [ ] Add support for more audio formats
+- [ ] Add support for more audio formats and use `https://docs.rs/lofty/latest/lofty/` to manage metadata
 - [ ] Add support for batch tag editing
 - [x] Add support for lyrics searching and displaying
 - [ ] Add support for speed control